Illinois BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-If you've never played on BetMGM before, it's easy to get started.
-You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
-Just follow our link and the BetMGM site or app will guide you through the process.
+Never used BetMGM before?
+Getting started is easy.
+To register, all you need is a computer or mobile device, plus a method of payment for your first deposit.
+Simply follow our link, and the BetMGM site or app will take you through the process.

-Looking to place a bet but don't know where to start?
+Looking to bet on a game but don't know where to start?
 Consider some of the most common betting types, such as the moneyline, spread, and over/under.
 A moneyline bet means that you think one of the teams will win.
 Simple as that!
-And if they do, and you bet $10 on odds of -110, you'd get $19 back.
+And if they do, and you bet $10 on odds of +110, you'd get $21 back.
+There isn't a moneyline for this matchup at the moment, but check back later to see if it's posted.

-While it can be a little more complicated, betting against the point spread can provide a better payout or better chance to win in certain circumstances.
+Although it can be a little more complicated, betting against the spread can provide a bigger payout or better chance to win in certain circumstances.
 If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
 But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the bet.

-Wagering on the over/under, or point total, is a much simpler way to bet.
-Just pick whether you think the combined score of both teams will be above or below a particular number at the conclusion of the game.
-Let's say you bet $10 on the over, with odds of -110.
-You'd get back $19 if you pick correctly.
+Looking for a simpler way to bet on a game?
+Try wagering on the over/under (or point total).
+Simply pick whether you think the combined score of both teams at the end of the contest will be higher or lower than the over/under.
+That's all there is to it.
+If you, say, bet $10 on the over (with odds of -110), you'd get back $19 if the final score is higher than the set point total.

 Games in Illinois Today